Allar/ue5-style-guide/README.md

 >
 > Words can arbitrarily start upper or lowercase but words are separated by an underscore, e.g. `desert_Eagle`, `Style_Guide`, `a_Series_of_Words`.

+<a name="terms-var-prop"></a>
+##### Variables / Properties

+The words 'variable' and 'property' in most contexts are interchangable.
+If they are both used together in the same context however:

+<a name="terms-property"></a>
+###### Property
+Usually refers to a variable defined in a class.
+For example, if `BP_Barrel` had a variable `bExploded`, `bExploded` may be referred to as a property of `BP_Barrel`.

+When in the context of a class, often used to imply accessing previously defined data.

+<a name="terms-variable"></a>
+###### Variable
+Usually refers to a variable defined as a function argument or a local variable inside a function.

+When in the context of a class, often used to convey discussion about its definition and what it will hold.

 <a name="0"></a>
 ## 0. Principles